rlittle-dev/tactically/README.md

 ## Support

-Tactically is completely free.
-If you'd like to support the project, you can send USDT (ERC-20) to:
+Tactically is completely free :) If you'd like to support the project, you can send USDT (ERC-20) to:

 `0x9F213F387cD443A26c3a48c7B9816A4c067E36DE`